A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty: Introduction

-The work of~\cite{quick_res} provides an insightful analysis, deepening the understanding of the environmental impact of the quick response systems.
-Nevertheless, the scope of their analysis leaves two critical challenges unresolved.
-The first challenge stems from their strong distributional assumption.
-Specifically, the derived optimal policies are contingent upon the assumption of a known, uniform demand distribution.
-While this assumption is essential for analytical tractability in their study, its applicability may be limited in practice where real-world demand is often ambiguous and the true distribution is rarely known to decision-makers.
-Notably, this challenge is exacerbated for fast-moving retail sectors.
-For instance, for fast-fashion retailers, product lifecycles are exceptionally short, and consumer tastes change rapidly.
+While prior studies provide insightful analyses of the environmental impact of quick response systems, the scope of existing analytical frameworks leaves two critical challenges unresolved.
+The first challenge stems from the reliance on strong distributional assumptions.
+Specifically, derived optimal policies in the literature are contingent upon the assumption of a known, uniform demand distribution.
+While this assumption is essential for analytical tractability in their study, its applicability may be limited in practice where real-world demand is often ambiguous, and the true distribution is rarely known to decision-makers.
+Notably, this challenge is exacerbated for manufacturing sectors characterized by short product lifecycles and high volatility.
+For instance, in industries ranging from consumer electronics to seasonal goods, market trends change rapidly, and new products are frequently introduced.
 Consequently, gathering extensive historical demand data is often impractical and economically unfeasible.
-This reality highlights a clear need for a solution scheme that is robust to distributional ambiguity when only a small number of observations are available.
+This highlights a clear need for a solution scheme that is robust to distributional ambiguity when only a small number of observations are available.